def1ant1/RusticUI/docs/src/pages/examples/selection-controls-telemetry.md

 structs.
 Register a single delegate to forward those events into your analytics provider for checkboxes, switches, and radios.【F:crates/rustic-ui-material/src/checkbox.rs†L600-L831】【F:crates/rustic-ui-material/src/switch.rs†L697-L882】【F:crates/rustic-ui-material/src/radio.rs†L480-L703】

+> **Enterprise focus management tip:** Even when a radio group is fully
+> controlled from React state, the adapter still calls
+> `RadioGroupState::on_key` internally so the roving `focus_visible_index()`
+> advances in lockstep with user intent.
+Telemetry emitted from controlled
+> keyboard flows therefore reports the upcoming option (via the `key.next` and
+> `change.next` fields) while the final `commit.selected` remains anchored to
+> your externally managed selection.
+This keeps analytics and automation logs
+> consistent without forcing additional glue code in product surfaces.

 ```tsx
 import {
   ReactCheckbox,